 Data Derivation

 Data derivation involves the creation of special rules to “derive” the specific information you want from the data source.
 For example, you might have a database that includes total revenue data from sales, but you’re only interested in loading the profit figures after subtracting costs and tax liabilities.
-Data derivation allows you to create a set of transformation rules that subtract costs and taxes from the total revenue information.
+Data derivation allows you to create transformation rules that deduct expenses and taxes from the total revenue information.

 Data Filtering

 Data filtering includes techniques used to refine datasets.
-The goal of data filtering is to distill a data source to only what the user needs by eliminating repeated, irrelevant, or overly sensitive data.
-Data filters can get used like this to amend query results and data reports.
+Data filtering aims to distill a data source to only what the user needs by eliminating repeated, irrelevant, or overly sensitive data.
+Data filters can be used to amend query results and reports.

 In its most practical form, data filtering simply involves the selection of specific rows, columns, or fields to display from the dataset.
-For example, if the end-user doesn’t need to see the addresses or Social Security numbers of each client in the report, data filtering will scrub them from the report.
+For example, if the end-user doesn’t need to see each client's addresses or Social Security numbers in the report, data filtering will scrub them from the report.

 Data Integration